EmberSherpa/.com/contents/wip/crud-example-app-without-ember-data/index.md

 [h4]PhotoRoute[/h4]

 **PhotoRoute** shows an existing photo.
+By default, Ember looks up the id of the model to be retrieved, but in our case we want to use the **guid** instead, therefore we make use of the **serialize** hook of the route to provide the different lookup parameter.
 The **model** hook takes the guid from request parameters and uses to match a model.
 The **serialize** hook converts a model to GUID that's used to generate url for a model.

 ```javascript
 App.PhotoRoute = Ember.Route.extend({